 Affirmative action is discrimination

 Affirmative action is mostly recognized as preferential treatment toward minorities for college admissions or corporate hiring.
-The key argument is that, historically, white Americans have severely harmed African Americans, so preferential hiring, contracts and scholarships is a legislated attempt to compensate for past wrongs that wasfirst introduced in 1961.
+The key argument is that, historically, white Americans have severely harmed African Americans, so preferential hiring, contracts and scholarships is a legislated attempt to compensate for past wrongs.
+Affirmative action was first introduced in 1961.
 One example involves the University of Michigan using a point system for its admissions process, awarding an extra 20 points (out of 100) to some minorities.
-A recent lawsuit against Harvard by Asian-American students also brings into focus the efficacy of such minority-based quota systems.
+A lawsuit against Harvard by Asian-American students who claim the university discriminates against them, and the subsequent appeal, also brings into focus the efficacy of such minority-based quota systems.

 A political correctness double standard

 Over half of the US population says the language of others too easily offends Americans.
 In fact, 80% of Americans think that political correctness is a problem.
-Some white Americans believe that a political correctness double standard exists, limiting what they can say though it is permissible for non-whites to reprimand the Caucasian race for past transgressions. .
+Some say that the pervasive outrage against political correctness and many Americans’ perceptions that their communication was being restricted by others helped usher in the Trump era, in which he resented and rejected political correctness.
+Some white Americans believe that a political correctness double standard exists, limiting what they can say though it is permissible for non-whites to reprimand the Caucasian race for past transgressions.
 This double standard can also exist in the cultural realm as well, with artists and entertainers being favored for their race rather for their talent.
 The result influences how society views racial interactions.

 Open racism against white people

 During the heat of the 2016 US presidential campaign, white Americans said in a Washington Post poll that they believed anti-white racism is a problem outweighing anti-black racism.
-While Donald Trump’s campaign was noted for racial overtures against minorities, events occurred against whites as well.
+While Donald Trump’s first presidential campaign was noted for racial overtures against minorities, events occurred against whites as well.
 For instance, in the months following the election, several videos surfaced showing violence against white people.
-Two videos seemed to be directed at Trump’s election victory, though it was not clear if the victims supported the president.
-While violent events like the 2017 Charlottesville rally put a spotlight on the growing popularity of white nationalism, and do not diminish the concern about regular racism, they also show that white victimization exists and is a significant driver in many Americans’ feelings and behavior.
+Two videos seemed to be directed at Trump’s 2016 election victory, though it was not clear if the victims supported the president.
+While violent events like the 2017 Charlottesville rally put a spotlight on the growing popularity of white nationalism, and do not diminish the concern about regular racism, they also show that feelings of white victimization exist and is a significant driver in many Americans’ feelings and behavior.
+With the growth of the alt-right, it is apparent that such feelings will continue after Trump’s presidency ends.

 There is no such thing as reverse racism